See also these comments for detailed reactions to the Biden Administration’s Proposed Title IX Regulations, March 15, 2023.

 By its very definition, gender identity is not immutable.[xviii]
 A person’s identity can change; it is fluid.
 Indeed, some people’s gender identity is to be “gender fluid”; they declare themselves to be women one day and men the next.[xix]
 So biological sex – the unchangeable, immutable quality of being female or male – must be the criteria used to fairly allocate resources and opportunities in sport, rather than gender identity.[xx]

-Trans-identified males’ desires to play women’s basketball or women’s volleyball or women’s tennis or women’s swimming must not take precedence over female athletes’ longstanding, Title-IX-enshrined rights to play on teams of their own.
+The desires of males who identify as transgender to play women’s basketball or women’s volleyball or women’s tennis or women’s swimming must not take precedence over female athletes’ longstanding, Title-IX-enshrined rights to play on teams of their own.

 Girls and women are not biologically compatible competing against their male counterparts, and high schools and colleges are already providing males with about a quarter more opportunities to play high school and college sports.